Yelp/bravado/README.md

 About
 -----
-Swagger.py is a Python library to writing Swagger clients and servers.
+Swagger.py is a Python library for using [Swagger][] defined API's.

+Swagger itself is best described on the Swagger home page:

+> Swagger is a specification and complete framework implementation for
+> describing, producing, consuming, and visualizing RESTful web
+> services.

+* The [Swagger specification][] defines how API's may be described using Swagger.

 Development
 -----------